Blastocystosis

 EpidemiologyTop

 B hominis is a cosmopolitan parasite, but invasions are most common in low-income countries with low sanitary standards.
-The parasite is often identified in individuals with HIV infection, patients in psychiatric wards, and children attending preschool facilities.
+It is estimated that in some populations 20% to 40% of individuals are colonized or infected; in Canada this figure is <10%.
+The parasite is often identified in individuals with HIV infection, patients in psychiatric wards, children attending preschool facilities, and returned travelers.

 Etiology and PathogenesisTop

-1. Etiologic agent: Protozoal parasite B hominis.
-The parasite has undetermined taxonomy and not fully known life cycle.
+1. Etiologic agent: B hominis, a unicellular eukaryotic organism with undetermined taxonomy and not fully known life cycle.
 Individual development stages of B hominis are highly diversified, with various morphologic forms including vacuolar, granular, multivacuolar, avacuolar, ameboid, and cyst forms.
 The predominant form found in stool specimens is the round or oval-shaped vacuolar form (Figure 1) sized 6 to 40 microm in diameter, with a large central vacuole surrounded by cell nuclei and other peripherally located organelles.
 The thick-wall cyst is postulated to be the invasive form for humans.

 2. Reservoir and transmission: The primary reservoir of B hominis is humans.
 Transmission occurs through the fecal-oral route, typically through ingestion of water or foods contaminated with human feces.